brndnmtthws/citrine/README.md

   use Application
   def start(_type, _args) do
     children = [
-      # Start the Citrine scheduler
+      # Start your Citrine scheduler
       MyApp.Scheduler
     ]
     opts = [strategy: :one_for_one, name: MyApp.Supervisor]